Some frustrating questions on dimensions of products of posets: Definitions and examples

-(Idea of proof: Given $x,y\in X$ such that $x\nleq y,$ show that there is a strengthening $\leq'$ of $\leq$ such that $x>' y.$ Iterating this process infinitely many times if necessary, we get a linearization of $\leq.$ Moreover, by our choice of the pair with $x\nleq y$ that we start with, we can insure that any prechosen order-relation that does not hold under $\leq$ fails to hold in our linearization.
-Hence looking at {\em all} linearizations, we have~\eqref{d.lnzn}.)
+(Idea of proof: Given $x,y\in X$ such that $x\nleq y,$ show that there is a strengthening $\leq'$ of $\leq$ such that $x>' y.$ Iterating this process, transfinitely if necessary, we get a linearization of $\leq.$ Moreover, by our choice of the pair with $x\nleq y$ that we start with, we can insure that any prechosen order-relation between a pair of elements that does not hold under $\leq$ fails to hold in some linearization.
+Hence we have~\eqref{d.lnzn}.)

 By the {\em product} $P\times Q$ of two posets $P$ and $Q$ one understands the poset whose underlying set is $|P|\times|Q|,$ ordered so that $(p,q)\leq (p',q')$ if and only if $p\leq p'$ and $q\leq q';$ and analogously for products of larger families of posets.
-(These are in fact products in the category of posets and isotone maps, though we shall not use category-theoretic language in this note.)
-Thus~\eqref{d.lnzn} says that every poset $P$ embeds in the product of the chains obtained from $P$ by linearizing $\leq_P.$

-Occasionally, I shall refer to a product of posets as their `direct product', when this seems desirable for clarity.
+(These are in fact products in the category of posets and isotone maps, though we shall not use category-theoretic language here.)
+Thus~\eqref{d.lnzn} says that every poset $P$ embeds in the product of the chains obtained from $P$ using linearizations of $\leq_P.$ Occasionally, I shall refer to a product of posets as their `direct product', when this seems desirable for clarity.